Bobbu/flutter_todo_client/README.md

 A few resources to get you started on this specific effort:

+Start with this 21 minute tutorial to create a Todo API:
 Travis Media's [Why You NEED To Learn FastAPI | Hands On Project](https://youtu.be/cbASjoZZGIw?si=QpsWVHCHM9brUv1K)

+I strongly recommend you move on to the second tutorial that moves from an in-memory/transient list of todos to a SQLlite-based persistent one, the tutorial video you can find at Travis' [Dev Importers Community](https://community.travis.media/).

-A few resources to get you started if this is your first Flutter project:
+Finally, here are the default/stock resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)
 - [Cookbook: Useful Flutter samples](https://docs.flutter.dev/cookbook)